omerugi/Monom-Polynom/README.md

 # OOP - Project Ex0: Monom & Polynom.
 Editors: Dor Getter & Omeri Rugi

-Ariel university -Object-Oriented Prograkmming course task 1.
+Ariel university -Object-Oriented Programming course task 1.

 ## About the project:

 This project is built to create and use Polynoms and Monom's mathematical expressions using given interfaces.
-The program allows to build Monoms And Polynoms objects, either with a String or by creating a new object which stands the characteristics of a valid polynomiale expression.
+The program allows building Monoms And Polynoms objects, either with a String or by creating a new object which stands the characteristics of a valid polynomial expression.
 The user of this project can add, subtract, multiply and derivate Monoms and Polynomials expressions.
 Also, the user can find the root of a Polynomial expression in a close interval and sum the blocked area between the polynomial function and the positive x-axis using Riemann's Integral.